frontity/step-by-step-tutorial/tutorial/part8-deploying-the-project/README.md

 The site can then be visited from the browser using the address that the output from the command tells you it is listening on - this is likely to be http://localhost:3000.

-The `build` folder can be deployed to any hosting that provides Node.js and can serve a Node.js app in order to make thse site publicly available.
+The `build` directory can be deployed to any hosting that provides Node.js and can serve a Node.js app in order to make thse site publicly available.

 In the next section we will look at deploying our site to one particular hosting service, namely Vercel.